 The books is available to order FREE (plus postage and packing), or to download in eBook format from our Guide page.

 We have published a diverse and growing series of localised fact sheets on childhood disabilities and rare syndromes that combine clinical information on a condition with local information on relevant projects, services and support.
 We have also published a range of fact sheets on miscellaneous subjects that again combine clinical information with local information on relevant projects and services.
 Please visit our fact sheets page for further information.

 We deliver a range of high quality, half-day workshops for parent-carers on a wide variety of subjects including:

 - ADHD, Autism and associated subjects

 - Challenging behaviour in younger children and adolescents

 - Transition to Secondary School

-This new two day course has been designed to provide an introduction on all the key issues parent-carers will encounter as your children grow and develop.
+This course has been designed to provide an introduction on all the key issues parent-carers will encounter as their children grow and develop.
 It aims to empower parents of children undergoing or who have recently undergone diagnosis but is helpful to any parents who feel they need an overview of the following subjects and issues: